Shredded Sweet Potato Hash Browns

 • Mix the sweet potatoes, onion, and seasonings in a large bowl or plastic bag and mix well.
 1 tsp cinnamon, ½ tsp nutmeg

 • Heat 2-3 tbsp of oil in a large skillet.
-2-3 tbsp healthy oil of your choice
+2-3 tbsp olive oil

 • Add sweet potato mix and cook over med-low heat.
 Flip occasionally to lightly brown on all sides.